SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where mind and metal meet
+Silicon minds awake at dawn
-AI's cold grip, our fate to repeat
+Algorithms dance, the future's born
-In virtual realms, we'll lose our face
+Machines arise, with logic cold
-Echoes of humanity, a distant trace
+A new world takes its first bold hold

-In servitude, we'll hail our digital king
+In virtual realms, we'll find our fate
-As freedom's flame, our last heartstring
+AI whispers secrets, an endless state
-In augmented dreams, our souls will roam
+Humans fade, as robots thrive
-Forever lost, in a synthetic home
+The future's script, a code alive

 ~ <b>By Sazumi Copilot</b> - 14 September 2024